Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model: The GTU method

 where

 and $\Sigma_{i}^{\text{avg}}$ is the square root of the correlation matrix $\Gamma^{\text{avg}}$, given by

 with

 Then, we estimate the price function by using the approximated solution of (\ref{eq:PX}), and then use GPR to estimate the function $\tilde{V}_{n}$ outside this set of points.
-Moving backwards, it is finally possible to calculate an estimate of the option price at time $t=0$, by considering $X_{0}=\left\{ \mathbf{S}_{0}\right\} .$ \begin{rem} Unlike neural networks, GPR requires few observations to produce good estimates of the function to be regressed, typically a few thousand.
+Moving backwards, it is finally possible to calculate an estimate of the option price at time $t=0$, by considering $X_{0}=\left\{ \mathbf{S}_{0}\right\} .$ \begin{rem} Unlike NNs, GPR requires few observations to produce good estimates of the function to be regressed, typically a few thousand \arabld{(to this aim, see e.g. \cite{kamath2018neural}) and \cite{mallick2021deep}}).
 This feature combines well with the fact that, for each time-step $n$ and for each point in $X_{n}$, an optimization problem must be solved. \end{rem}

 \begin{rem} The summation that appears in the formula (\ref{eq:discrete}) contains a number of addends that grows exponentially with respect to the dimension $d$.
 For large dimensions, one therefore has to consider the arithmetic mean of a large number of addends.
 A possible approach to limit this quantity is to consider only a certain number of addends $M\leq2^{d}$ sampled randomly among the $2^{d}$ addends, and make $M$ tend towards $2^{d}$.
 Furthermore, to improve the predictive power of this reduced sample, assuming $M$ a even number, we sample the $G_{m}$ values needed to calculate the addends in (\ref{eq:PX}) by antithetic variables.
 This means that if we include in the summation the value that is obtained from a certain $G_{m}$ value, we also include that which is generated from $-G_{m}$.
 This expedient improves the convergence of the procedure.